G.K. Chesterton

 What were G.K.
 Chesterton's most important works?

 Chesterton's most important works include 'Orthodoxy' (1908), 'The Everlasting Man' (1925), and 'Heretics' (1905).
-His fictional works, particularly the 'Father Brown' stories, also contributed significantly to his literary legacy.
+He also wrote the popular 'Father Brown' detective stories and biographies like 'St. Francis of Assisi' (1923) and 'St. Thomas Aquinas' (1933).

 What were G.K.
 Chesterton's most influential theological ideas?